Apollo

 that today), someone else should fix

-so my splash screen doesn’t get stuck every
+the session manager so my splash screen doesn’t get stuck every

 time I log in.
 You knew I was getting to that!